top of page

 Fort Santiago serves as a reminder of the Philippines' complex history, from the Spanish colonial period to the struggles for independence and the impact of World War II.
 It stands as a symbol of resilience and historical heritage within the heart of Manila's old walled city.

-Ten interesting facts about Fort Santiago
+Ten Interesting Facts About Fort Santiago

 1. Founder's Tribute: Fort Santiago was named in honor of Saint James, also known as Santiago Matamoros, the patron saint of Spain.